stjude-biohackathon/MethylMiner/README.md

 ### **How to run the pipeline?**

-Clone the repository on your cluster directory and navigate into pipeline directory
+Clone the repository on your cluster directory and navigate into pipeline directory.

+The default cluster parameters in the ```nextflow.config``` file can be modified suitably.
+Please refer to the configuration section of [NextFlow Documentation](https://www.nextflow.io/docs/latest/index.html) for the same.

 Pipeline consists of the following three workflows.